Spread the love

 - Keep curling irons and electric setters from drying out hair by using a little water-soluble moisturizer on hair ends before curling.

-- Stop hair tint from staining the face by spreading a little Vaseline on the skin before application.
+- Stop hair tints from staining the face by spreading a little Vaseline on the skin before application.
 Remove hair tint with Witch Hazel.

 - When coating nails with a hardener, be sure to stop short of cuticles to avoid hardening them as well.